What are your chances of acceptance?

 On the other hand, weighted GPA reflects how difficult a student’s course load is, and students taking harder classes have the opportunity to earn higher weighted GPAs.
 Typically, the more challenging courses tend to be weighted.
 This often includes Advanced Placement, International Baccalaureate, and Honors courses.

 The scale for weighted courses is higher than that of unweighted courses.
 Although different high schools weigh classes differently, one common practice is to assign one extra point value to weighted classes on the GPA scale.
-In other words, a grade of A corresponds with 5 points, a B corresponds with 4, a C corresponds with 3, and a failing grade corresponds with 2 or lower.
+In other words, a grade of A in a weighted course may correspond with 5 points, a B correspond with 4, a C correspond with 3, and a failing grade correspond with 2 or lower.
+As with an unweighted GPA, a plus or minus corresponds to a difference of 0.3.

-Because of this, a weighted GPA better reflect the overall difficulty of a student’s course load.
+Because of the different weighting of classes, a weighted GPA better reflects the overall difficulty of a student’s course load.
 For example, a student who earned a B in an AP English Literature and Composition course would receive 4 GPA points — just as a student who earned an A in a regular English course would.

-Colleges want to see that you are succeeding in the classes you are taking, and that you can handle a rigorous schedule.
-If you aren’t performing particularly well with a challenging course load, this signals to colleges that you may have some difficulty with courses at their university.
-Ultimately, you should opt to take the most challenging course load you can comfortably handle and perform well in.
+Colleges want to see both that you are succeeding in the classes you are taking, and that you can handle a rigorous schedule.
+If you aren’t performing particularly well with a challenging course load, admissions officers may feel concerned about your ability to handle college-level coursework.
+Ultimately, you should opt to take the most challenging course load you can realistically handle and perform well in.

 Short Bio